-This prospectus supplement incorporates into such prospectus the information contained in our attached Quarterly Report on Form 10-Q, which was filed with the Securities and Exchange Commission on May 12, 2022.
+This prospectus supplement incorporates into such prospectus the information (other than information that is furnished and not deemed filed) contained in our attached Quarterly Report on Form 10-Q, which was filed with the Securities and Exchange Commission on August 11, 2022 (the "Current Report").

 Our common stock trades on The Nasdaq Global Market (the "Nasdaq") under the ticker symbol "MTTR".
-On May 12, 2022, the closing sale price of our common stock as reported by Nasdaq was \$4.67 per share.
+On August 11, 2022, the closing sale price of our common stock as reported by Nasdaq was \$5.98 per share.